hyunmindev/web-template/README.md

 # Next.js Boilerplate

 > This is a boilerplate for Next.js.
 It is a simple and minimal boilerplate that can be easily customized.

 ## Philosophy

-- **Simple**. simple and easy to understand.
 - **Minimal**. minimal and has only the necessary features.
 - **Strict**.
 Linting and formatting are strictly enforced.
-- **Customizable**. customizable and can be easily customized.
+- **Customizable**. can be easily customized.
 - **Up-to-date**. up-to-date and uses the latest version of Next.js.

 ## Features

 - Next.js

   - `/app` Router
   - Bundle Analyzer

 - TypeScript